jaya9508/HTML/README.md

 ## First HTML File

-Index.HTML
+Index.html

-- It is a default name for a website's homepage
+- It is a default name for a website's homepage.

 ## Basic HTML Page